Microsoft Teams Toolkit for Visual Studio Code

 Preview your app on your local/remote dev environment

-Simply press F5 to run your first Teams or navigate to the Debug tab in the activity bar and select Run icon to display the Run and Debug view.
-As a default, the toolkit will automatically help you to setup local environment and load the app in Teams.
+Simply press F5 to run your first Teams app or navigate to the Debug tab in the activity bar and select the

 If you want to have a better estimation of how the app will behave in the cloud environment, you can deploy your resources to the cloud and preview your app with the backend running in the cloud (remote).